Ideological Shift

 In our house lately we have turned off the news (auditory and apps) except for selected sources and only then, for a limited time.
 We used to have it running in the background, not realizing how all the commentaries and news noise (auditory and written) were affecting our mood and the sensitivity to things spiritually.
 We were trying to be spiritually sensitive, but what determined our focus, changed.

-It isn’t as if I never heard from God or could not sense His presence regarding what we were hearing and reading, but I was finding it difficult to focus prayers on something other than family and the news headlines.
-In other words, the constant seeking after “what’s happening in the world today” and the “latest developments” to see what to pray for was not wrong, but it was taking my focus away from seeking the heart of God for what to pray for without the parameters of what I heard last on the latest podcast, interfering.
+It isn’t as if we never heard from God or could not sense His presence regarding what we were hearing and reading, but, for me, I was finding it difficult to focus prayers on something other than family concerns and the dictates of the latest news headlines.
+Both good places to focus, but the constant seeking after “what’s happening in the world today” and the “latest developments” to see what to pray for was taking the focus away from seeking the true Source, and what The Heart of God wanted us to pray about without the barrage of information interfering.
+We want to stay informed, but we do not want to be manipulated nor distracted from the Will and Word of God upon which our prayers should focus....

 And this all relates to a conference this past week and there were quite a few speakers.
-One of the speakers, Dr Joseph Mattera, spoke regarding a comparison of ideology and theology.
-I imagine if you went to his website, you would find more on the subject as he understands it.
+One of the speakers, Dr Joseph Mattera, spoke regarding a comparison of ideology and theology and it seemed to take the previously stated concern a step further for me and show where I might make a change in how I approach Scripture study( I imagine if you went to his website, you would find more on the subject as he understands it).
 I intentionally did not take notes because I knew I’d want to explore more about this topic with regard to what I just shared with you.
 I did not want to copy something he had done and risk plagiarism.
 This blog, however, is stimulated by recent events and the talk he gave.

 The subject matter pointed out a shift in some of my own understanding regarding what I believed.
 I saw that the source of my everyday information can easily shift my theological convictions from biblically based, to an ideological stance with a biblical start, regarding certain things.
 I’ve no doubt confused a few readers, let me explain: